xuan69/OdyseeUpload/README.md

 # OdyseeUpload
-### is a AutoHotKey script that will look at the contents of a folder for videos and do key sequences that will upload the videos found
+### will be an AutoHotKey script that will look at the contents of a folder for videos and do key sequences that will upload the videos found